bs-ug/classification/README.md

 - [Glove](https://nlp.stanford.edu/projects/glove/) for english texts (BBC and CNN) - Wikipedia 2014 + Gigaword 5 (6B tokens, 400K vocab, uncased, 100d vectors,
 - [CLARIN-PL, Vector representations of polish words (Word2Vec method) ](https://clarin-pl.eu/dspace/handle/11321/327?show=full) for polish texts (Rzeczpospolita).

+## Scripts

+`settings.py`

+Folders and scripts configuration.

+`prepare.py --dataset <name> --w2v <model_name>`

+Data preparation for given dataset.
+Dataset name choices are: _cnn_, _bbc_ and _rz_.

+Additionally when model name is provided Word2Vec model will be trained on dataset.

+From CNN dataset only stories folder is used.
+Dataset contains also three files with article URLs.
+All this files should be concatenated into one file before processing.

+`train.py --dataset <name> --nn-type <type> --model <model_name> --w2v <model_name> --batch-size <int> --epochs <int> --length <int>`

+Training.
+Dataset name as above, neural network types are: _simple_ for standard feedforward network, _cnn_ for  convolution network and _rnn_ for LSTM network.

+Model name is a file name to save model file.
+W2V model name is for word2vec model to be used for training.

+Additional and optional parameters are: _batch-size_, _epochs_ and _length_.
+The first and the second are self explanatory, _length_ is for setting the length of articles to be used for training.
+Shorter ones are filled to the length with zero vectors, longer ones are cut to the defined length.

+`results.py --dataset <name> --model <model_name> --batch-size <int> --length <int>`

+Checking results on test dataset.
+Dataset and model name like in training.

+`polish_w2v_cleaning.py`

+Script for removing redundant info from polish word2vec model described in Word Embeddings section.